 - Bullet journals can also be a method of expressing your artistic side by making fancy artistic journals that look awesome.

 - Rather than keeping a diary of daily events, a bullet journal can be a diary on steroids.
 Tracking everything important that happens in your daily life.

-- If you are trying create new habits (or break bad habits) tracking your new habits is essential.
-A bullet journal is the perfect place to track these habits.
+- If you are trying to create new habits (or break bad habits) tracking your new habits is essential.
+A bullet journal is a perfect place to track these habits.

 What is Bullet Journaling?